sandeshshrestha/zipSeries/README.rst

 	(or lower) release of OS/400 as source.

 	source options:
-	  -s , --source-svr      set server for the source
-	  -u , --source-usr      set user profile for the source -p , --source-pwd      set user password for the source -l , --source-lib      set library for the source -o , --source-obj      set object for the source - leave blank if whole library is saved
+	  -s , --source-svr       set server for the source -u , --source-usr       set user profile for the source -p , --source-pwd       set user password for the source -l , --source-lib       set library for the source -o , --source-obj       set object for the source - leave blank if whole library is saved
 	  --source-obj-type       set object type for the source -c , --source-config    read source config from file --source-save-file      save OS/400 savfile locally all --target-* options will ignored
+	  --source-job-log-file   save source servers job log to a file

 	target options:
-	  --target-release       set OS/400 release for the target -S , --target-svr      set server for the target
-	  -U , --target-usr      set user profile for the target -P , --target-pwd      set user password for the target -L , --target-lib      set library for the target -C , --target-config   read target config from file --target-save-file     restore from OS/400 savfile stored locally all --source-* options will ignored
+	  --target-release        set OS/400 release for the target -S , --target-svr       set server for the target -U , --target-usr       set user profile for the target -P , --target-pwd       set user password for the target -L , --target-lib       set library for the target -C , --target-config    read target config from file --target-save-file      restore from OS/400 savfile stored locally all --source-* options will ignored
 	  --target-restore-cmd    command to run when object(s) / library is restored on target machine
+	  --target-job-log-file   save target servers job log to a file

 	options:
+	  --source-job-log        display source servers job log
+	  --target-job-log        display target servers job log
 	  --no-prompt             do not prompt on empty password and empty object -v, --verbose           be more verbose/talkative during the operation --trace                 trace commands and other information
-	  --version              output version information and exit
 	  --silent                silent mode.
 Don't output warnings
+	  --version               output version information and exit
 	  --help                  show this help message and exit

 Install